 Airport of Athens Greece Eleftherios Venizelos ATH

-The Athens International Airport Eleftherios Venizelos ( named in honor of the great Cretan politician Eleftherios Venizelos) began operation in March 2001 and replaced the Hellenikon International Airport, which served for decades the capital of Greece, Athens.
+Athens International Airport Eleftherios Venizelos (named in honor of the great Cretan politician Eleftherios Venizelos) began its operations in March 2001, replacing Hellenikon International Airport, which had served Greece’s capital, Athens, for decades.

 Getting to Athens